pipelight/doc.pipelight/guide/index.md

 ## Config

-Here is a simple example of what could contain a config file.
+Here is an example of what could contain a basic config file.

 ```ts
 //simp.config.ts